jsafrane/scratch/csi-inline-volumes.md

 	Source VolumeAttachmentSource
 }

-// VolumeAttachmentSource represents a volume that should be attached.
+// VolumeAttachmentSource represents a volume that should be attached, either
-// Right now only PersistenVolumes can be attached via external attacher,
-// in future we may allow also inline volumes in pods.
+// PersistentVolume or a volume in-lined in a Pod.
 // Exactly one member can be set. type VolumeAttachmentSource struct {
 	// Name of the persistent volume to attach.